Corporate Policies - Employee Code of Conduct

 The Code of Conduct is reviewed at least annually.

-Employees are encouraged to provide feedback to Management on the Code.
+Employees are encouraged to provide feedback on the Code of Conduct (or other policies) to Management.

-All employees are required to undertake compulsory ongoing training relating to the Code.
+All employees are required to successfully complete compulsory ongoing training relating to the Code.

-The Code of Conduct was approved by the Compliance, Risk & Sustainability Committee on 20 May 2015, the Board People & Remuneration Committee on 25 June 2015 and the Board on 29 July 2015.
+The Code of Conduct was approved by the Corporate Responsibility, Inclusion & Diversity Committee on 14 June 2016, the Board People & Remuneration Committee on 25 July 2016 and the Board on 16 August 2016.

-Any questions in relation to the Code should be referred to Business Managers, People & Culture or the General Manager, Compliance, Risk & Governance.Download the Employee Code of Conduct PDF
+Any questions in relation to the Code should be referred to Business Managers, People & Culture or the Head of Risk & Compliance.Download the Employee Code of Conduct PDF